 It seems like candy is everywhere all the time anymore – it doesn’t seem to matter the time of year!

-Most children eat candy every single day, and sadly, it is even used as a reward in many classrooms or by parents themselves for good behavior or academic performance even if a child is clearly struggling with weight issues.
+This is due to candy often being used as a reward in many classrooms or by parents themselves for good behavior or academic performance.
+This includes private schools too!

 How rude is that?